pr4s4di/Technical-Test-LIF/README.md

 In this test, we do not limit which libraries or state management solutions you must use.

-Create a simple **Mobile Application (Android & iOS)** for a Todo List that features Login functionality and persistent data CRUD.
+Create a simple **Flutter Mobile Application (Android & iOS)** for a Todo List that features Login functionality and persistent data CRUD.

 ## 📱 Functional Requirements